ThaSami/SafeCompile/README.md

 # SafeCompile

-A small script that provide ISOLATION to compile a given code.
+A small script that provide ISOLATION to compile and Run a given code.

 make sure you have Docker and docker-compose installed , https://docs.docker.com/v17.09/engine/installation/